Chocolate Sprouted Almond Torte or Balls

 - Add 2 Tablespoons toasted wheat germ (optional).

 It is toasted for the phytic acid reduction.
 It adds a little stiffness and creates a bit of a flour texture, if you want it.

 - Add 1 teaspoon extract.
-Vanilla OR rum OR almond.
+Vanilla, OR rum, OR almond, OR amararetto liqeur.

 - Pulse/Blend all of these ingredients until fairly smooth.
 If you like a few chunks, that's fine.
 If you want it smoother, pulse/blend more.

 - Use a 4 inch diameter Spring-Form pan or make your own mold: